babyvampire/fobsite/content/pages/jitsistartmeeting.rst

 `Go to our Jitsi Meet home page`_
 =================================

 Go to the URL of our Jitsi-Meet server: https://meet.fob.monster (preferably using Google Chrome\ [1]_ or a smartphone app).
-This is the page that you will see:
+This is the important part of the page that you will see:

 .. figure:: {static}/images/jitsiLandingPage.jpg
     :scale: 50%